 Hi, I'm Melissa

-I am a proud Hoosier and Fort Wayne native.
+I'm a proud Hoosier and Fort Wayne native.
 I hail from a long line of hardworking German and Belgian immigrant families.
 A family ethos of serving and championing others was instilled in me at a young age.
-The arts were also emphasized in my familial home, so it is no coincidence that my siblings and I pursued creative career paths after graduating from R. Nelson Snider High School.
+The arts were also emphasized in my familial home, so it's no coincidence that my siblings and I pursued creative career paths after graduating from R. Nelson Snider High School.
 I gravitated to cultural anthropology, my brother chose fine arts, and my sister was drawn to journalism.

 MY CAREER PATH